Sri Lanka's Headingley high

 Brian Johnston, who was born today, worked on BBC TV's Test-match team from 1946 to 1970, but he will always be remembered for being the voice of Test Match Special on the radio.
 Johnston's juvenile warmth, and love of double entendres and practical jokes, often overshadowed his brilliant spontaneity and total professionalism as a broadcaster.

 Among Australian seamers, only five have taken more Test wickets than the lanky Western Australian Graham "Garth" McKenzie, who was born today.
 He took 246 in all, and from the moment he played a match-winning hand on his debut, at Lord's in 1961 - with second-innings figures of 29-13-37-5 on his 20th birthday - he was a regular in the side.
-The gentlest of giants, and effortless and stylish in his action, McKenzie's craft made him superb on benign pitches (in India and Pakistan he took 42 wickets at an average of 19), and he was also a significant match-winner: when Australia won he had 112 wickets at 19; when they lost just 35 wickets at 57.
+The gentlest of giants, and effortless and stylish in his action, McKenzie's craft made him superb on benign pitches (in India and Pakistan he took 42 wickets at an average of 19), and he was also a significant match-winner: when Australia won he had 112 wickets at 19; in losses, just 35 wickets at 57.
 He later married a South African and settled in Johannesburg.

 The only Lord's Test hat-trick.
-In only his second Test, South Africa's Geoff Griffin dismissed MJK Smith, Peter Walker and Fred Trueman with consecutive deliveries - but this was also the day he bowled his last ball in Tests.
+In his second Test, South Africa's Geoff Griffin dismissed MJK Smith, Peter Walker and Fred Trueman with consecutive deliveries - but this was also the day he bowled his last ball in Tests.
 Griffin was no-balled for throwing 11 times, having previously been called 17 times in a tour match.
 He played no further Tests and did not bowl again on the tour.

 Another Lord's demolition.
 Australia were bowled out for just 78, their lowest score at Lord's in the 20th century.
 Their destroyers were not, as might have been expected, John Snow and Derek Underwood, but David Brown (5 for 42) and Barry Knight (3 for 16).
 Rain saved the Aussies, but Underwood had some fun in the second innings, in a spell of 18-15-8-2.